rozsass/text-dev-editor/_pages/whydevelop.md

   - /whydevelop.html
 ---

-I believe I can help make your text more coherent, precise, and easier to understand.
+I believe that I can help make your text more coherent, precise, and easier to understand.

 ## Increase coherence